Leon, Nicaragua is one of my favourite places!

 READ: Complete guide to getting around Nicaragua

-(Tip) if you are getting the Tica bus to Leon, the point where they drop you off is about 10 minutes outside the tourist area, and a rickshaw will cost you around $3 for 2 people.
+(Tip) If you're getting the Tica bus to León, the point where they drop you off is about 10 minutes outside the tourist area, and a rickshaw will cost you around $3 for 2 people.

 Taxis will try to rip you off, so negotiate hard.